 Within that eccentric inventor persona, Bowers merges Buster Keaton's understated style with elements of the equally unconventional silent movie comedian Harry Langdon.

-For more on the films of Charley Bowers, check out John Canemaker's splendid superb tribute (posted on his blog two months ago) and Imogen Sara Smith's outstanding article in the entertaining and scholarly Bright Lights Film Journal.
+For more on the films of Charley Bowers, check out John Canemaker's superb tribute and Imogen Sara Smith's outstanding article in the entertaining and scholarly Bright Lights Film Journal.

 No comments: